 Maria is currently a Programme Director for the Regent's American College London Business and Management Programmes offered at postgraduate (WGSL) and undergraduate levels.
-She also co-lead the development of the first cross-faculty programme, MA in Creative Leadership (MACL).
+She also co-led the development of the first cross-faculty programme, MA in Creative Leadership (MACL).
 She holds an MPhil in Financial Reporting and Management, while she is now working towards her PhD.
-Maria's research interests are currently concentrated on leadership and transdisciplinairity; cultural mythologies in the construction of organisational realities; narrative research and organisational storytelling.
+Maria's research interests are currently concentrated on leadership and transdisciplinarity; cultural mythologies in the construction of organisational realities; narrative research and organisational storytelling.

 At a professional level, she has been taking up consultancy and training projects involving a range of organisational development services offered to business organisations in Cyprus and in the Middle East region.

 - February 2003, University of Central England in Birmingham, UK.
 MPhil on “Financial Reporting and Culture: The Case of The Republic of Cyprus”

 - June 1994, Lancaster University, UK Postgraduate Diploma in Business

 - June 1992, Lancaster University BA(Hons) in Accounting & Finance